<- readRDS("data/tucker2019/mald_1_1.rds")

 mald mald

-27 Regression models: categorical predictors
+27 Regression with categorical predictors

 In Chapter 24 you learned how to fit regression models of the following form in R using the brms package.